jboss-mobile/unified-push-helloworld/android/README.md

 ### Receiving Notifications

-Before use GCM notifications in Android, we need include some permissions for GCM and a broadcast receiver to handle push messages from the service.
+Before using GCM notifications in Android, we need to include some permissions for GCM and a broadcast receiver to handle push messages from the service.

-To enable the permissions we added these as a child of the manifest element.
+To enable the permissions we add these as childs of the manifest element.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />